 What you eat can change the way your body absorbs thyroid medicine.
 Talk with your doctor if you are eating a lot of soy products or are on a high-fiber diet.

-Thyroid medicine works best on an empty stomach and when taken 1 hour before any other medications.
+Thyroid medicine works best on an empty stomach and when taken 1 hour before any other medicines.
 Ask your doctor if you should take your medicine at bedtime.
-Studies have found that taking it at bedtime may allow your body to absorb the medicine better than taking it in the daytime.
+Taking it at bedtime may allow your body to absorb the medicine better than taking it in the daytime.

 Wait at least 4 hours after taking thyroid hormone before you take fiber supplements, calcium, iron, multivitamins, aluminum hydroxide antacids, colestipol, or medicines that bind bile acids.